 The Waycross Camp and Conference Center is nestled in the remote hills of Brown County, along Richards Road.
 Their ground facilities consist of a large meeting hall, swimming pool, bath house, lodge, and cabins.
 Being adjacent to the DNR property on which the Tecumseh Trail runs, the Waycross has been an important partner and supporter of HHC and the trail.
 In 2012 Waycross generously allowed HHC to construct on their grounds an alternative route on the Tecumseh Trail.
 This was necessary to avoid forest operations that otherwise would have resulted in a long road walk for hikers and runners of the trail.

 Lutheran Hills is a large secluded camp of 470 acres located in Brown County along Bear Creek Road.
 On their grounds they have a large meeting hall, cabins, pool, lake, and miles of trails which wander throughout the steep and heavily wooded hills typical of Brown County.
 They host a large array of youth camps which are focused on specialized topics such as performing arts, guitar, caving, or backpacking.
 Lutheran Hills has been an important and valued partner of HHC for many years.
 They donated a key easement which completed the connection between Richards and Carmel Ridge Roads.
-They donated all supplies, expertise, and labor to construct to date the only shelter along the Tecumseh Trail.
+They donated all supplies, expertise, and labor to construct a shelter along the Tecumseh Trail.
 The Foxes Den Shelter has become a key stopover and icon for backpackers of the trail.

 Beck’s Mill in Salem, Indiana is one place you don’t want to miss!
 Pioneer farmers had come to this very site since 1807 to grind their corn.
 The current structure was built in 1864, and has undergone a major restoration effort to make it operational in 2006.
 Visitors can actually watch the mill as its large grindstone processes the corn, powered from the stream which flows by it.
 There is a large variety of machines and relics from the past which help visitors better understand pioneer life in Indiana.
 When you visit, be sure to also check out their trails, built by HHC!
 These take you to many interesting places, such as several natural springs, an old quarry, a pioneer cemetary, and blankets of wildflowers in the spring!